KhalGH/flyPlateBuffs-WotLK/README.md

 # flyPlateBuffs-WotLK
-flyPlateBuffs is a legacy addon created by [FlyNeko](https://www.curseforge.com/wow/addons/flyplatebuffs) in Legion.
+flyPlateBuffs is a legacy addon created by [FlyNeko](https://www.curseforge.com/wow/addons/flyplatebuffs) during Legion.
-This backport for WoW 3.3.5a (WotLK) includes slight customizations and minor additions.
+This is a backport for WoW 3.3.5a (WotLK) with slight customizations and minor additions.

 ## Features
 - Displays buffs/debuffs above nameplates.